Is Google Chat HIPAA Compliant?

 Why the Plan is Important

 Google Chat can be used as a standalone application or as part of a Google Workspace subscription.
-As a standalone application or as part of a free subscription, Google Chat is not HIPAA compliant because Google will not enter into a Business Associate Addendum with non-paying customers.
+As a standalone application or as part of a free plan, Google Chat is not HIPAA compliant because Google will not enter into a Business Associate Addendum with non-paying customers.

-If an organization subscribes to a Business or Enterprise Workspace plan, an Addendum is automatically signed by both parties – although Google recommends reviewing and accepting the Addendum before using any covered service to create, receive, store, or transmit PHI.
+If an organization subscribes to a Business or Enterprise Workspace plan, an Addendum is automatically entered into by both parties โ€“ although Google recommends reviewing and accepting the Addendum before using any covered service to create, receive, store, or transmit PHI.

-The decision about which plan to subscribe to may depend on how many employees are going to use Google Workspace services and how Google Chat is going to be used.
+The decision about which Workspace plan to subscribe to may depend on how many employees are going to use Google Workspace services and how Google Chat is going to be used.
 If more than 300 employees are going to use Google Workspace services, there is no option but to opt for the Enterprise plan.

 The Enterprise plan includes client-side encryption for protecting Google Chat notification emails from unauthorized access.
 It may be important for healthcare providers with fewer than 300 employees to consider this option if using Google Chat to collaborate with external partners.